Selich/lambdaworks-conEEct-challenge/README.md

 ##### Additional notes:
 Was really short on time.
 Had plans to open a socket communication with Scala app by importing Java libraries and hosting a React app as a client.

-It probably isn't the optimal solution but, with the limited amount of time I had, at least I had a chance to get more familiar with Scala.
+It probably isn't the optimal solution but, with the limited amount of time I had, it is good enough.

+Upside to all this is I had the chance to use, and get familiar with Scala.

 All the best, and thanks for the challenge!